1 CFC Games Played

 “He has been one of the few – the very few – to go through the South African campaign from start to finish.
 His face and figure betoken that he has had hard work and rough times.”

 That was before his time with Collingwood.
 It wasn’t until 1907 that the 24-year-old would get the one chance to play in the black and white, representing the club in the Round 3 game, against South Melbourne at the Lake Oval.
 He had been recruited from Hawthorn in the Victorian Metropolitan Football League, but his sole performance ended sadly in bad defeat for Collingwood.
-His debut passed almost without notice and attracted little comment, so we know little about his abilities as a footballer (indeed he achieved many more mentions for his time in pennant cricket while in Melbourne, where he became renowned as a batsman with a strong cut shot, brilliant fieldsman and handy google bowler).
+He played in defence that day, and The Herald noted afterwards that, “as a lieutenant in the militia, he should be used to defending”.
+But his debut otherwise passed almost without notice, so we know little about his abilities as a footballer (indeed he achieved many more mentions for his time in pennant cricket while in Melbourne, where he became renowned as a batsman with a strong cut shot, brilliant fieldsman and handy google bowler).
 He was soon back playing footy with Hawthorn again.